m-lab/website/_pages/tests/ndt/ndt.md

   correctness:
   * At least 8 KB of data was transferred (extends below 9.6 kbits/second)
   * Test duration was between 9 and 60 seconds
-  * Some form of network congestion was detected (i.e. tests with only non-network bottleneck are excluded)
+  * For downloads, some form of network congestion was detected (i.e. tests with only non-network bottleneck are excluded) @@@@
   * Tests with parser errors and NULL results are excluded
   * Tests from M-Lab Operations and Management (OAM) infrastructure are excluded
 * In BigQuery, unified views are prepended with `unified_`: